samadlotia/evolvo/README.md

         brew install leiningen

- 1. In the `BasicInloadServer` directory, start the server:
+ 1. In the `srv-example` directory, start the server:

         lein run